softwaredoug/searcharray/README.md

 6217         Cat People  After years of separation, Irina (Nastassja Ki...
 PostingsRow({'Cat': 1, 'People': 1}, {'Cat': [...
 ```

-More use cases, like phrase search, can be seen [in the tests](https://github.com/softwaredoug/searcharray/blob/main/test/test_extension_array.py#L197)
+More use cases can be seen [in the colab notebook](https://colab.research.google.com/drive/1w_Ajn5rHzcISKhdCuPhhVFav3zrvKWn1)

 ## Goals